AdobeDocs/commerce-marketplace/src/pages/guides/eqp/v1/packages.md

 ### process_as_patch

-A flag to indicate the submission should follow the [expedited process for patch releases.](https://community.magento.com/t5/Magento-DevBlog/New-Expedited-Marketplace-Submission-Path/ba-p/77303).
+A flag to indicate the submission should follow the expedited process for patch releases.
 Possible values:

 *  `yes`
 *  `no`